kimmisin/CS329Project/README.md

 Set and read cookies \
 Annotated links to other related web sites \
 Include AJAX application \
-Include audio and / or video files \
+Include audio and/or video files \
-Usernames and passwords stored in an SQL database, not in a plain ASCII file. \
+Usernames and passwords stored in an SQL database, not in a plain ASCII file \
-Passwords are not passed in the URL (as with a GET request) where users could see them. \
+Passwords are not passed in the URL (as with a GET request) where users could see them \
-Used real_escape_string() as appropriate to prevent SQL injection. \
+Used real_escape_string() as appropriate to prevent SQL injection

+Note: a new server is required to display the site as graduated students from UT Austin no longer have access to the UT servers that the website was originally created on